wolfnet/wordpressplugin/ReadMe.txt

 = 1.7.0 =
 * Incorporated new API improving speed and performance
+* Fixed several small display issues which occur in some themes

 = 1.6.4 =
 * Fixed Widget issue when there is no active key